RJPearson94/terraform-provider-twilio/docs/resources/autopilot_model_build.md

 - `id` - The ID of the model build (Same as the SID)
 - `sid` - The SID of the model build (Same as the ID)
 - `account_sid` - The account SID associated with the model build
+- `unique_name_prefix` - The prefix to be concatenated with an unique ID to form the unique name of the model build
 - `unique_name` - The unique name of the model build
 - `status_callback` - The callback URL to post build statuses to
 - `status` - The current model build status
+- `triggers` - A map of key value pairs which can be used to determine if changes have occurred and a redeployment is necessary.
 - `error_code` - The error code of the model build if the status is failed
 - `build_duration` - The duration of the model build (in seconds)
 - `date_created` - The date in RFC3339 format that the model build was created